 Active managers perform the investment research that makes markets efficient.
 They ensure that prices remain in line with underlying fundamentals.
 Without their work, markets would be more volatile, less liquid and more unpredictable.

-To stay up to date on the new narrative on active management, be sure to subscribe to this blog.
-You can also learn more at the Active Managers Council's website.
+To stay up to date on the new narrative on active management, be sure to visit the Active Managers Councils website.